dhighe/jenkins_react_test/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

 **Test-Log**
-02/11/2020 Editing Readme file to verify Jenkins picking up updates to github. #success 02/11/2020 Testing stages of Jenkinsfile
+02/11/2020 Editing Readme file to verify Jenkins picking up updates to github.
+02/11/2020 Testing stages of Jenkinsfile
 02/12/2020 14:24 Another update to Jenkinsfile
 02/12/2020 15:13 Testing updating repository from seperate computer